nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/python_tdd.md

 # What I learnt...

 I've written a hodgepodge of lesson learnt as I followed along the tutorial.
-It's for my future reference and also to help anyone who might run into similar problems in this tutorial too. :feet:
+It's for my future reference and also to help anyone who might run into similar problems in this tutorial too. 🐾

 - [What I learnt...](#what-i-learnt)